Cipulot/is0Topre/README.md

 - 4pcs, 0.1mm thick on the plates

 These will ensure that all the tollerances are met and a secure fit is achieved.

-## Copyright notice

-This project is released under the MIT License.
-For the license, please refer to the LICENCE.md file.